Is stage banter something you try not to think about until you’re on stage?

 13. Call and response: Teach them part of the song

 If you have a song that has a really awesome call and response section, spend a few minutes before you play it teaching it to your audience!
 You’ll have to feel out the room for this one, but it can be a great way to get the crowd involved.
-They will not forget that song!
+They will not forget that song or the show!

 14. Always say thank you